-5 It is resolved that heights on shore, including elevations of lights, should be referred to a HW datum.
+5 It is resolved that heights on shore, including elevations of lights, should be referred to a Highest Water (HW) datum.

-6 It is resolved that the Lowest Astronomical Tide (LAT), or as closely equivalent to this level as is practically acceptable to Hydrographic Offices, be adopted as chart datum.
-Alternatively the differences between LAT and national chart datums may be specified in nautical documents.
-If low water levels in a specific area frequently deviate from LAT, chart datum may be adapted accordingly.
+6 It is resolved that the Lowest Astronomical Tide (LAT), or a datum as closely equivalent to this level as is practical and acceptable to Hydrographic Offices, be adopted as chart datum.
+Alternatively, another, similar datum may be used if low water levels in a specific area frequently deviate from LAT, or a different datum has been established by national policy.

-7 It is resolved that Highest Astronomical Tide (HAT) be adopted as the datum for vertical clearances.
-Alternatively the differences between HAT and national datums for vertical clearances may be specified in nautical documents.
-If high water levels in a specific area frequently deviate from HAT, the datum for vertical clearances may be adapted accordingly.
+7 It is resolved that Highest Astronomical Tide (HAT), or a datum as closely equivalent to this level as is practical and acceptable to Hydrographic Offices, be adopted as the datum for vertical clearances.
+Alternatively, another, similar datum may be used if high water levels in a specific area frequently deviate from HAT, or a different datum has been established by national policy.

-Note: LAT (HAT) is defined as the lowest (highest) tide level which can be predicted to occur under average meteorological conditions and under any combination of astronomical conditions.
-It is recommended that LAT and HAT be calculated either over a minimum period of 19 years using harmonic constants derived from a minimum of one year's observations or by other proven methods known to give reliable results.
+8 It is recommended that LAT and HAT be calculated either over a minimum period of 19 years using harmonic constants derived from a minimum of one year's observations or by other proven methods known to give reliable results.
 Tide levels should, if possible, reflect the estimated uncertainty values obtained during the determination of these levels.
+In mixed waters (where water level variability is due to both tidal and regionally specific forcing mechanisms) and inland waters